posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 And maybe a fourth rule, if the second one was not clear enough:
 **never** store the context in any struct or global variable.

-Those are strict rules.
+These are strict rules.
-Even the standard library itself find it hard to follow them.
+Even the standard library itself finds it hard to follow them.
 The common [`http.Request`](https://golang.org/pkg/net/http/?#Request)
 struct violates the second rule and contains a `ctx` field, with a remarkable comment: